zlacava/Piano-Keyboard-to-Blutooth-Speaker/README.md

 zlacava22@vt.edu

 ## Mentor
-MENTOR NAME
+Tyler Wells

 ## Current Status
 IN PROGRESS

 ## Project Overview

-This device would be able to simulate multiple games that all have relativly simple inputs and outputs.
-The user should be able decide which game they wanted by way of a specified input.
+This device would be able to simulate multiple games that all have relatively simple inputs and outputs.
+The user should be able to decide which game they want by way of a specified input.

 ## Educational Value Added

-Completing this project would help me learn about the process of integrating programming with circuit design which I've wanted to learn about since I have a lot of experience and background in both circuit desing and programming, but never truly combined the two.
+Completing this project would help me learn about the process of integrating programming with circuit design which I've wanted to learn about since I have a lot of experience and background in both circuit design and programming, but never truly combined the two.
 This would also help educate me on programmable micro-controllers which I have been very interested in learning about.

 ## Tasks